songthao1610/Diabetes-Prediction/README.md

 - **Age**: Age of the individual (years)
 - **Outcome**: 1= has diabetes; 0= does not have diabetes

-### Collaborators: Thao Nguyen, Nhi Nguyen
+### Collaborators: Thao Nguyen (coding), Nhi Nguyen (writing introduction, improvments and researching)

+### Further Improvements:  Without the time constraints of meeting the project deadline, we would focus on obtaining a larger and more diverse dataset.
+This model could then be further improved by testing additional machine-learning algorithms and new ways of transforming or merging the current data into more useful variables.
+For example, we can create a new feature like age-to-BMI ratio because these two variables usually relate.
+This may help the model capture more representative patterns and improve its prediction accuracy.

 ### References:
 Chen, P., & Pan, C. (2018, March 27).
 Diabetes classification model based on boosting algorithms - BMC Bioinformatics.
 BioMed Central. https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2090-9#:~:text=Non%2Dparametric%20statistical%20testing%20is,operating%20characteristic%20curve%20reached%200.99.

 Iparraguirre-Villanueva, O., Espinola-Linares, K., Flores Castañeda, R. O., & Cabanillas-Carbonell, M. (2023, July 15).
 Application of machine learning models for early detection and accurate classification of type 2 diabetes.
 Diagnostics (Basel, Switzerland). https://pmc.ncbi.nlm.nih.gov/articles/PMC10378239/#sec5-diagnostics-13-02383

 James, G., Witten, D., Hastie, T., Tibshirani, R., & Taylor, J. (2023).
 An introduction to statistical learning: With applications in Python.
 Springer.

 Learning, U. M. (2016, October 6).
 Pima Indians Diabetes Database.
 Kaggle. https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database